scottaohara/Brass-Tacks/README.md

 # Brass Tacks
-###(Last updated: 0.9.0 - January.
-20, 2014)
+###(Last updated: 0.9.1 - February.
+XX, 2014)

 Brass Tacks is (will be) a professional front-end HTML5 and SCSS framework that incorporates and standardizes many widely used HTML and CSS elements.

 Once Brass Tacks reaches the 1.0 release, there will be a full listing of thank yous to the many people who's work has influenced this framework.

-As of version 0.8.0, much of the code from previous releases has been significantly rewritten.
+As of version 0.9.1, even more of the code from previous releases has been significantly rewritten.
 Until a final 1.0 stamp can be put on the code, there won't be a 'live' version of the framework available for viewing.